CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/install/run-cmaq-benchmark-cyclecloud.md

 ### Copy the run scripts from the CycleCloud repo
 Note, the run scripts are tailored to the Compute Node.
-This assumes the cluster was built with HC44rs compute nodes.

 Change directories to where the run scripts are available from the git repo.